The Adventures of Sharkboy and Lavagirl: Release

-Marketing

-The teaser trailer for The Adventures of Sharkboy and Lavagirl premiered in February 2005, during theatrical screenings of Pooh's Heffalump Movie.
-The teaser was later attached to theatrical screenings of The Longest Yard, and Madagascar.

 Theatrical

 After a Hollywood red carpet premiere on June 4, 2005, in Los Angeles, the film was released theatrically on June 10, 2005.
 The movie was on screens for 23 weeks.

 Home media

 The Adventures of Sharkboy and Lavagirl was originally released on September 20, 2005, on DVD, VHS, and UMD by Buena Vista Home Entertainment (under the Dimension Home Video banner).
 A special anaglyph 3D DVD was released, which included 4 pairs of themed 3D glasses.

 Books

 Around the time of the film's debut Rodriguez co-wrote a series of children's novels entitled Sharkboy and Lavagirl Adventures with acclaimed science fiction writer Chris Roberson.
 They include Book 1, The Day Dreamer, and Book 2, Return to Planet Drool, which announces that it will be continued in a third volume, Deep Sleep, which was never released.
 There was also a release of "Max's Journal" which shows more of the character's dream journal from the movie, as well as "The Illustrated Screenplay", which shows the script with concept designs, preproduction art, character sketches, and behind-the-scenes photos.
 They are illustrated throughout by Alex Toader, who designed characters and environments for the film and the previous Spy Kids franchise.

 Jeff Jensen of Entertainment Weekly praised another book appearing around the time of the film, The Adventures of SharkBoy and LavaGirl: The Movie Storybook (by Racer Max Rodriguez and Robert Rodriguez), as a far cry from the usual movie storybook tie-in, and also praised Alex Toader's "cartoony yet detailed" illustrations.